clever-lang/clever-doc/getting_started.rst

 .. highlight:: cpp

-**Clever** is a general purpose statically typed, multi-paradigm (object-oriented, generic, imperative) programming language written in *C++*.
+**Clever** is a general purpose dynamically typed, multi-paradigm (object-oriented, imperative) programming language written in *C++*.
 It aims to have a small footprint and supply an useful set of features, many seen in other languages.

 -----------
-Installing
+Building
 -----------

-To install Clever is easy, you will need to have *CMake* installed.
+To build Clever is easy, you will need to have *CMake* [1] installed.
 Enter in the clever source directory and run ``cmake .``

 In this stage, you can help the *Clever Team* also by running ``make